QUALITY GENERAL CONTRACTOR

 Geotechnical surveys include various stages, such as soil sampling, analyzing soil moisture and porosity, and conducting field and laboratory tests to measure load-bearing capacity.
 The survey process must adhere to specific standards to ensure quality and safety in the factory’s construction.

-Structural Design and Load-Bearing Solutions
+Structural design and Load-Bearing solutions

 Factories house heavy industrial machinery.
 A geotechnical survey provides essential information to evaluate soil stability and load-bearing capacity, which aids in developing an appropriate foundation structure and load-bearing solutions for the factory building.
 Without a geotechnical survey, assumptions about soil strength for foundation design lack a factual basis, leading to inaccurate foundation designs and increased risks for the factory.